datacamp-content-public/Application-Creating-Robust-Python-Projects/slides/chapter_1_4ed97d102f4ad7cd2a3d795aaa18a8c5.md

 This requires that the project contain a top-level script called `__main__.py`.

 The `__main__.py` script can
-- run all of the code in the project simply importing each script and
+- execute all of the code in the project simply by importing each script,
-- accept input from the user.
+- accept input from the user, and

-This will work even if the project is turned into a zip file, e.g. `my_project.zip`.
+- work even if the project is turned into a zip file, e.g. `my_project.zip`.

-This is a great example of how we can enjoy the convenience of including everything in a single file without sacrificing modularity!
+A great example of how we can enjoy the convenience of including everything in a single file without sacrificing modularity!

 `@script`